Newfound Lake vs Sucker Lake

 Verdict

 Both lakes earn the same Grade B. The tiebreakers come down to clarity (Newfound Lake: 13 ft, Sucker Lake: 12 ft) and what you want from the lake.
-Newfound Lake has fewer fish species than Sucker Lake.
+Newfound Lake matches its peer on species count.